wp-plugins/sidekick/readme.txt

 = What is Sidekick for WordPress? =

 The Sidekick platform provides real-time, guided support and learning from within any html or PHP based web application or CMS.
-Support is provided through modules called “Walkthroughs” that guide users through everything from understanding simple aspects of an application to completing complicated tasks.
+Support is provided through modules called “Walkthroughs” that guide users through everything from understanding simple aspects of an application to completing complicated tasks.
 The Sidekick plugin for WordPress connects the Sidekick platform with any WordPress Dashboard allowing real-time guided walkthroughs of core and 3rd party WordPress features and functions.

 If you’d like to learn more about Sidekick, go to [Sidekick.pro](http://Sidekick.pro/ "Sidekick")